 Alexander Prince was a highly regarded “duet” concertina player.
 Along with Kimmell, Prince was the most prolific early squeezebox recording artist.
 He played Maccann duet concertina (one of the three most popular concertina formats).

-According to Wes Williams Prince was born in Scotland and made many recordings on cylinders and later for Columbia discs.
+According to concertina scholar Wes Williams, Prince was born in Scotland and made many recordings on cylinders and later for Columbia discs.
 He was said to have broken his leg as a child, and his father, who owned a music shop, gave him a concertina to amuse himself with.
 A few years later he was playing at the London Pavilion and the Victorian icon, the Crystal Palace.

 The concertina is a member of the accordion’s “free-reed” family (which also includes the harmonica).
 Charles Wheatstone developed the concertina in England at the same time that others in Europe were working on instruments that became the accordion.
 There are several main types of concertinas: Wheatstone’s English style (from England), the Anglo style (based on a diatonic system from Germany), and the “duet” style.

 The “duet” concertina Prince played had bass notes on the left hand and treble on the right.
 This makes complex countermelodies and counterpoint “duets” with oneself possible and facilitated his transcriptions of orchestral works.

 To see clips of a modern duet concertina player, visit:

 Garland Films presents "Reuben Shaw – Duet Concertina Player”

 Oi ya nestchastay (Malo russkaya piesnia) / Mykola Vitaliiovych Lysenko.
 Alexander Sashko ; A. Iranova.
 Edison Blue Amberol: 11234.
 1922.